 Heading to Aulani, a Disney Resort & Spa on Oahu and are wondering about your food options?
 Scroll to find out what to eat and drink at Disney’s Aulani Resort.

-This post about Disney’s Aulani Resort dining guide contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about Disney’s Aulani Resort dining guide was co-written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 By Hilary Feldstein Ratner